joomla-projects/gsoc19_webservices/manual/en-US/specification/chapters/architecture.md

 Where possible we would like to continue using our Framework packages over those from 3rd party sources.

 ### The need for webservices and the challenges faced
-As the web has involved over the last 5-10 years, building API's to accompany a website has become an industry best practice.
+As the web has involved over the last 5-10 years, building API's to accompany a website has become an industry best practice

 Joomla's challenges are unique in that we have a hugely popular extension ecosystem that is at the core of our community.
 Building an API requires integration with all these extensions and requiring extension developers to do the least work